Here’s how NFPs can win with for-profit technology strategy thinking

 And…why “profit” need not be a dirty word!
 At recent Not-for-Profit forums the overriding message has been that for for-purpose and for-profit organisations alike, change is the new norm.
-While the NFP sector is traditionally seen as being highly risk averse, they too are now facing the urgent need to adapt to disrupted service markets, pressure from advances in automation and cyber threats, and the desire to embrace the power of data and analytics to get a better picture of how they can serve their stakeholders and expand their impact.
+While the NFP sector is traditionally seen as being highly risk averse, they too are now facing the urgent need to adapt to new service delivery needs, address new governance issues and escalating cyber threats, examine scope for automation and embracing data and analytics to better serve their stakeholders and expand their impact.

 The problem for NFP decision makers though is that embarking on a digital transformation takes time, expertise and investment – resources that NFPs are not necessarily positioned to be able to sustainably fund without a profit model.
-And therein lies the conundrum and risk challenge – how can the NFP justify generating enough of profit that will enable it to invest in sustainable and positive business technology outcomes, whilst still remaining true to its purpose?
+And therein lies the conundrum and innovation vs. risk challenge – how can the NFP justify generating enough of profit that will enable it to invest in sustainable and positive business technology outcomes, whilst still remaining true to its purpose?

 A solution?
 A true and open partnership between the NFP and business sector where both sides are clear about their aims, expectations, desired efficiency gains and, yes, profit.
 Profit is not a dirty word.
 Rather, it is a tool that the NFP can utilize to implement strategic and sustainable systems and processes for better outcomes.
 And the reality is that, going forward, traditional funding models will not be sufficient or agile enough for NFPs to actual embrace, invest and execute meaningful change fast enough.
 This is where the business sector has great potential to partner with NFPs for their mutual benefit.
 Where working together, we can get 1+1=3.